August 1

 The root causes of anger are:

-The root causes of anger depend upon the type of anger you are experiencing.
-We will examine 12 types of anger and describe the root causes of anger.
-Later in this article, you will learn the 3 simple steps to calm an angry person in seconds.
-The secret is to learn how to listen the anger into existence.
+The root causes of anger depend upon what you are experiencing.
+There are 12 types of anger each of which we’ll describe in this article.
+I’ll also introduce you to the 3 simple steps to calm an angry person in seconds.
 If you want to skip to the bottom of this article, feel free to do so.
 If you want to master the skill of listening anger into existence, enroll in our bundled courses here.

 Anger Avoidance

-Anger avoidance occurs when people are angry, but they avoid repress their anger.
-They stop feeling their anger and they just bury it so they don’t have to experience anger at all.
-The root causes of anger avoidance are childhood programming that teaches that being angry is bad, evil, and wrong.
-The problem with anger avoidance is that the stress that is causing the anger avoidance in the first place is not getting resolved.
+Anger avoidance occurs when people are angry, but repress it.
+They go to extremes to be “nice” all the time.
+The root cause lies in childhood programming that teaches that being angry is bad, evil, and wrong.
+The problem with anger avoidance is that the stress causing the anger in the first place is not getting resolved.
 This will cause severe health problems as the cortisol levels begin to break down the immune system and digestive efficiency.

 Passive-Aggressive Anger